danendrafidel/Jarkom-Modul-2-IT27-2024/README.md

 ; BIND data file for local loopback interface
 ;
 $TTL    604800
-@       IN      SOA     panah.pasopati.it27.com. root.panah.pasopati.it27.com. (
+@       IN      SOA     log.panah.pasopati.it27.com. root.log.panah.pasopati.it27.com. (
                               2         ; Serial
                          604800         ; Refresh
                           86400         ; Retry
                         2419200         ; Expire
                          604800 )       ; Negative Cache TTL
 ;
-@       IN      NS      panah.pasopati.it27.com.
+@       IN      NS      log.panah.pasopati.it27.com.
 @       IN      A       10.77.2.4
 @       IN      AAAA    ::1
-www     IN      CNAME   panah.pasopati.it27.com log     IN      A       10.77.2.4 www.log IN      CNAME   panah.pasopati.it27.com
+www    IN      CNAME    log.panah.pasopati.it27.com log     IN      A       10.77.2.4
 ```

 - Restart dengan `service bind9 restart`